Davanico1122/Galleryku/README.md

-# Personal Gallery Project
+# Galeri Pribadi Dava - Personal Gallery

 ## Overview

-This is a 100% offline personal image gallery web application designed to showcase personal photos without requiring any server, API, or backend infrastructure.
-The application is built using vanilla HTML, CSS, and JavaScript with Tailwind CSS for styling, creating a minimalist and professional gallery experience that can be opened directly by double-clicking the index.html file.
+This is a fully client-side personal image gallery web application built with vanilla HTML, CSS, and JavaScript.
+The application showcases personal photos in a modern, minimalist design inspired by Unsplash, featuring a clean gray color scheme with elegant animations and responsive layouts.

-**Latest Update (July 17, 2025)**:
-- Enhanced with fully responsive auto-height layout that preserves image aspect ratios without cropping
-- Removed problematic dark mode functionality that was causing UI issues
-- Upgraded to 10 high-quality placeholder images with Indonesian cultural content
-- Fixed like/favorite system to prevent unwanted page refreshes when clicking heart icons
-- Replaced all gradient colors with professional gray color scheme as requested
-- Improved card hover effects and button styling for better user experience

 ## User Preferences